salsita/prism/docs/README.md

 }
 ```

 Let's take a closer look at [Generators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function*), we'll not dive into details but Generator function is basically same like plain old JavaScript function except it can `yield` values.
 We can leverage that fact and use `yield` keyword for "yielding" side effects.
-Just imagine you wrap all your side effects in functions and then just yield these functions.
+Just imagine you wrap all the side effects in functions and then just yield these functions.
 These functions will not be executed inside the Updater, they just declaratively describes some side effect, the execution of the side effect is hidden in the function.

 ```javascript
 const sideEffect = () => {